 Required Longitudinal Experiences

-Ambulatory Care II (Focus on Anticoagulation and Transitions of Care)
+Ambulatory Care II (focus on anticoagulation)

 Pharmacy Operations (every third weekend)